 Medical laboratory scientists work in hospital laboratories, physicians’ office laboratories, and public health laboratories.
-In addition, the training provides the opportunities in basic and health-related research, health management, biotechnology, and marketing and sales.
+In addition, training provides opportunities in basic and health-related research, health management, biotechnology, and marketing and sales.
 The medical laboratory scientist curriculum is the most versatile of all the allied health programs in regard to career branching.

 A bachelor’s degree in Medical Laboratory Science at West Liberty University requires four years of study.
-Students are admitted as pre-MLS students for the freshman and sophomore years; during this time students complete general requirements in the liberal arts, chemistry, and biology.
-After successful admission to the program as juniors, students complete the required MLS courses.
+Students are admitted as pre-MLS students for the freshman and sophomore years; during this time students complete general requirements in liberal arts, chemistry, and biology.
+After successful admission to the program as juniors, students complete required MLS courses.

 Senior-year students rotate through the clinical laboratories of the Ohio Valley Medical Center and East Ohio Regional Hospital during the fall term.
 After successful completion of the clinical rotation, students complete the senior level courses required for graduation and to take the national certification examination.